aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Candidate Intensity Plot
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Shows the candidate spot intensity against the rank.
+Displayed when ground-truth data is not available.

 If the ``Select`` option is active then the N\ :sup:`th` ranked candidate is marked using a line.
 This moves dynamically when the ``Select`` option is adjusted.